alexreyes/Celo-Crowdfunding-Tutorial/README.md

 # Project setup

 First, open the terminal and make a new project folder.
-We’ll call if celo-crowdfunding:
+We’ll call it celo-crowdfunding:

 `mkdir celo-crowdfunding && cd celo-crowdfunding`